-The area has higher than the national average cover of ancient and semi-natural woodland, Broadleaved woodland is found mostly on steeper ground, such as the Wrekin and Helmeth above Church Stretton, and is often fragmented and in small blocks.
-Wenlock Edge, however, has continuous woodland for nearly twenty miles.
+Broadleaved woodland (46%) is found mostly on steeper ground, such as the Wrekin and Helmeth above Church Stretton.
+It is often fragmented and in small blocks, though the woodland on Wenlock Edge is continuous over a distance of 20 miles.

-Mixed and coniferous woodlands are more extensive and in larger blocks than semi-natural woodland, and are an important biodiversity resource.
+Mixed and coniferous woodlands (39%) are more extensive and in larger blocks than semi-natural woodland, and are an important biodiversity resource.

 Trees outside woods